wwuoti/blog/src/posts/blog/synthwave_ai_generation.md

         descriptions.append(prompt)
 ```

-In fact, for some reason ChatGpt refused to remove the space between the comma and the prompt, giving me some `TypeError: "delimiter" must be a 1-character string`-headaches.
+Funnily enough, for some reason ChatGPT refused to remove the space between the comma and the prompt, giving me some `TypeError: "delimiter" must be a 1-character string`-headaches.
 A quick `%s/ "/"/g` in Vim fixed the issue in a scope-appropriate manner.

 For this, I'm using [MusicGen's medium-size model](https://huggingface.co/facebook/musicgen-medium).
 This is the sweet spot for local generation, where with a 16 Gb GPU you can still generate ~30 seconds songs.